trango-io/trango-self-hosted/README.md

 Trango Web can be visited at https://web.trango.io .
 Please note that Trango is in beta.

 The Following are the main features.
-- One to One Audio/Video Calling.
+- One to One and Group Audio/Video Calling.
 - File Transferring.
 - Ability to change auto-generated ID's.
 - No Internet Involved.